MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-06-open-ai.md

 **Challenge**

-Try creating your own Station with a WebSlate and a button that loads an HTML file.
+Try creating your own station with a WebSlate and a button that loads an HTML file.
 Be sure to share your efforts in our [Mesh Developer Forum](https://techcommunity.microsoft.com/t5/mesh-creators/welcome-to-the-microsoft-mesh-creator-discussion-space-a-hub-for/m-p/3938730)!